 And in a map from 1889, you can see Spicers & Peckham nestled right into the bend of Aborn Street, and abutting Cove Street:

-In 1900, the name had been shortened to Spicer Stove Co., perhaps as a result of its acquisition by Barstow Stove Co.
+By 1900, the name had been shortened to Spicer Stove Co. after the retirement of Charles Peckham several years earlier.
 Its size had also been considerable reduced.
 Here you can also see the extent of the rail line, and what had been Cove Street now seems to be West Exchange.:

 And Now, in 1920, it’s completely gone: